-This recipe was adapted from my biscuit scone recipe.
+This canned jar chocolate devil cakesrecipe was adapted from my biscuit scone recipe.
 They were just so good that I decided to adapt a little and see if they would work baked in a canning jar.
-My original idea was to fill them part of the say, have them bake and still have enough room at the top to put a scoop of ice cream.
+My original idea was to fill them part of the way, have them bake and still have enough room at the top to put a scoop of ice cream.
+Yep, amazing chocolate devil cakes that will make your surely feel devilish!

 Well, little did I realize that they’d bake and puff to the top and beyond.
 So, next time I make these cool cups, which, by the way, can be cut lengthwise in half and shared, I’ll fill those canning jars just about one-third of the way full.
 Yes, you live and learn in life and in cooking! xoxo ~peace & chocolate~ ally